jx1111-dev/obsidian-vault/Computer Science/Mathematics in computing/Lesson 2 (Imaginary Numbers, but i do it my way).md

 **If x and y are negative, things get more complicated.**
 The graph you had gains 3 more "Quadrants."
 These are numbered I-IV, counter-clockwise.
 ![[Pasted image 20251009113342.png]]
+Now, when converting from Polar to Cartesian, it all works out fine.

 TO FINISH
 #LessonDefinedUnderstandingTBD😂😂😎😎